unstoppabledomains/dev-docs/identity/sdk-and-libraries/uauth-node.md

 ---
 title: UAuth JS Library | Unstoppable Domains Developer Portal
 description: This page provides documents the public interface of the core @uauth/node library.
+redirectFrom:
+  - /login-with-unstoppable/libraries/uauth-node/
 ---

 # UAuth Node.js Library

 The `@uauth/node` library is the core UAuth library for server-side applications.
 It does not come with a default front-end UI and requires custom front-end UI development.

 ## Client